pyinstaller/pyinstaller/doc/source/Manual.rst

 When Things Go Wrong
 ====================

-Recipes and Instructions for special modules
+Recipes and Examples for Specific Problems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Code examples for some modules needing special care and some common
+Code examples for some advanced uses and some common
-issues are available on our Recipe_ web-page.
+problems are available on our Recipe_ web-page.
+Some of the recipes there include:

+* A more sophisticated way of collecting data files
+  than the one shown above (`Adding Files to the Bundle`_).

+* A use of a run-time hook to set the Qt API level.

+* A workaround for a multiprocessing constraint under Windows.

+and others.
+Please feel free to contribute more recipes!

 Getting the Latest Version